 Here at Heritage Park, caring for fine fabric is our passion.
 As lifelong collectors of luxury sheets, towels, and table linens, we found that while many of the commercially available "gentle detergents" could still harm fabrics, or they didn't get the job done, leaving tough stains such as lipstick, coffee, gravy, and salad oil stains.
 We believed we could do better and decided to fill that need.
 After more than a year of intensive research and product development, we created Heritage Park Laundry Essentials.

 Our unique formulations have the perfect balance of powerful, yet safe, ingredients to remove tough, set-in stains while remaining gentle on clothing, bedding, towels, synthetic fabrics, and even heirloom linens.
-Heritage park contains NO sulfates, dyes, phosphates, chlorine, bleach, or caustics.
+Heritage Park liquid detergent contains NO sulfates, dyes, phosphates, chlorine bleach, optical brighteners, or caustics.
 It has a neutral pH and our Original Fragrance-Free wash has been dermatologist and pediatrician approved for those with sensitive skin or allergies.
 It is biodegradable and is Leaping Bunny Approved to be 100% cruelty-free and never tested on animals.
 Suitable for regular and HE machines, and proudly made in the United States.
-We are delighted to have you as our customer and welcome you to contact us toll-free at 800-977-1841 or email@example.com with any product feedback or questions.
+We are delighted to have you as our customer and welcome you to contact us toll-free at 800-977-1841 or firstname.lastname@example.org with any product feedback or questions.